Bulgur Pilaf | Flavorful Mediterranean Grain Bowl

 6.

-Turn off the heat, lift the lid, cover the pan with one kitchen towel, close the lid, and cover it with another kitchen towel for another 15 minutes.
+Turn off the heat and remove the lid.
+Place a kitchen towel over the pan, then close the lid and cover it with another towel.
+Let it rest for 15 minutes.

 Mark as complete